matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 **Limitations in config updates**

 - Pod Config:
-    - containers - can't be updated.
+    - containers: Can't be updated.
-    - name - can't be updated.
+    - name: Can't be updated.
-    - port - can't be updated.
+    - port: Can't be updated.
-    - image - can be updated.
+    - image: Can be updated.

 ![Pod config update](docker_img/pod-config-update.png "Pod config update")

 **Object Types**

-- Pods - Runs one or more closely related containers.
+- Pods: Runs one or more closely related containers.
-- Services - Sets up networking in a Kubernetes cluster.
+- Services: Sets up networking in a Kubernetes cluster.
-- Deployment - Maintains a set of identical pods, ensuring that they have the correct config and  that the right number exists.
+- :star: Deployment: Maintains a set of identical pods, ensuring that they have the correct config and  that the right number exists.

 | Pods | Deployment |